wp-plugins/shortstack-for-wp/readme.txt

 == Description ==

-[ShortStack](http://www.shortstack.com) is a self-service platform that helps you build engaging Campaigns for social, web and mobile.
+[ShortStack](http://www.shortstack.com) is a self-service platform that helps you build engaging social Campaigns.

 ShortStack __subscribers on plans that include the embedding feature__ can install this plugin to enable the web embed shortcode `[shortstack]` within